Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Results of the ETH tests

 In Fig.~\ref{fig: LSH_f_function_string jmax dependence}, we study the $f_O$ function of extended operators.
 ETH for non-local operators is not very well understood.
 Some analyses have already been done for spin systems~\cite{Bandyopadhyay:2022nrv}.
 Two key observations for non-local string operators in~\cite{Bandyopadhyay:2022nrv} were the following: \begin{enumerate} \item With increasing string size the zero frequency plateau height keeps decreasing.
 This is ascribed to formation of spectral gap characteristics of integrable systems \cite{Pandey:2020tru}. \item At low frequencies the $f_O$ function develops a {\em memory} peak indicative of a rapid late time oscillation in string auto-correlations computed in excited states.
 This contrasts with the late time behaviors of local operators, which decay rapidly, and hence is identified with memory. \end{enumerate} We find indications of both these effects in Fig.~\ref{fig: LSH_f_function_string jmax dependence}.
 In Fig.~\ref{fig: LSH_f_function_string jmax dependence} (a), we plot the $f_O$ function of extended operator $S_5$ for increasing values of $\jmax$.
 We note that for $j_{\mathrm{max}}=1$, there is no peak structure at intermediate $|\omega|$ between the exponential decrease and the plateau, but with increasing $j_{\mathrm{max}}$, we observe a (memory) peak emerging.
 In Fig.~\ref{fig: LSH_f_function_string jmax dependence} (b), we compare the $f_O$ functions of different extended operators of varying lengths, $S_3$, $S_5$, and $S_7$, at a fixed value of $\jmax=3/2$.
-We observe that the $f_O$ function of $S_7$ has similar features as that of $S_5$, i.e., the lower plateau and the memory peak, while $S_3$ behaves more like a local operator.
+We observe that the $f_O$ function of $S_7$ has similar features as that of $S_5$, i.e., the lower plateau and the memory peak.
+We note that, the behavior of $S_3$ as an extended operator is well observed in Figs.~\ref{fig: Lambda_n_measure} and~\ref{fig:semicircle_N12_jmax1.5_HM_S5}, however, with respect to the $f_O$ function, its features as an extended operator are less pronounced compared to $S_5$ and $S_7$ at truncation $j_{\rm max}=3/2$.
+However, it is expected that $S_3$ will show an increasingly pronounced peak at higher $j_{\rm max}$ values, similar to operator $S_5$ as depicted in Fig.~\ref{fig: LSH_f_function_string jmax dependence} (a).
 The plateau value associated with $S_7$ is even smaller than that of $S_5$, indicating longer string operators are more integrable from the ETH perspective.

 For local operators, after starting off with a plateau at $\omega =0$, and remaining featureless until some typical frequency, the $f_O$ function is expected to show a $1/\omega^2$ behavior for intermediate frequencies~\cite{Bertini_2021}.
 A phenomenological ansatz which captures both these regimes is a Drude-like (Lorentzian) function of the form~\cite{Schonle:2020grk}